julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-foraging.md

 Other plants, by contrast, were entirely forbidden until later in the season.

-This distinction is explored in more detail in **[Plants You Should Never Harvest in Early Spring](/plants-not-to-harvest-early-spring/)**.
+This distinction is revealed in more detail in **[Plants You Should Never Harvest in Early Spring](/plants-not-to-harvest-early-spring/)**.

 The allowed early greens were boiled, strained, or fermented — rarely eaten raw.

-Folklore warned that plants gathered before the soil “settled” could:
-- weaken the body
-- disturb household luck
-- sicken livestock

 In parts of the Balkans, women gathered early greens at dawn, often in silence, returning home without greeting anyone — a sign that the act crossed seasonal boundaries and should not be socially interrupted, as documented in **[Balkan Spring Herbal Rites](/balkan-spring-herbal-rites/)**.